filecoin-project/chain-validation/gasmeter/Usage.md

 ...
 ...
 ```

-When validating, gasmeter will search for the gas vale corresponding to the test it is running (ignoring non alpha numerica character)
-in box/box.go.
-The order the messages are applied in correspond to the line number in the file.
-For example, the first
-call to apply message in a test will validate against the first line in the file, second call to apply message to
-second line in file, and so on.
-The same pattern is used for TipSet application.
+Each `GasUnitsUsed` line corresponds to an ApplyMessage call.
+If a test applies 4 messages its gas file is expected to have 4 lines, 5 messages 5 lines, etc.

-## How To Record
+### How To Record
-1. Set the environment variable `CHAIN_VALIDATION_DATA` to the location of the chain-validation gas resources file.
-For
-most users this will be: `$GOPATH/chain-validation/box/resources`.
+1. Set the environment variable `CHAIN_VALIDATION_DATA` to the location of the chain-validation gas resources directory.
+For most users this will be: `$GOPATH/chain-validation/box/resources`.
-2. Set `RecordGas` in the implementations `ValidationConfig` to `true`.
+2. Uncomment this [line](https://github.com/filecoin-project/chain-validation/blob/1f44d3090c52a1c443a2ca85c5747f3417197008/drivers/test.go#L281) to enable the gasmeters `Record()` method.
+This will cause the gasmeter to produce a gas file for each test as the location `CHAIN_VALIDATION_DATA`.
-3. Run tests you wish to record gas for, and verify files with names corresponding to the tests previously ran exist in
+3. Run tests you wish to record gas for, and verify files with names corresponding to the tests exist in `CHAIN_VALIDATION_DATA`
-`$GOPATH/chain-validation/box/resources`
-4. Run `make gen-gas` to generate `box/blob.go`.
+4. Run `make gen-gas` to generate `box/blob.go` -- blob.go contains gas data as a go file and is used to populate the [resource box storage](https://github.com/filecoin-project/chain-validation/blob/f6bc23143d179bcccc9c30bfd00242a3c3398432/box/box.go#L8).
+Since chain-validation is a library imported by implementations storing this data in a go file is necessary.

+## Validation

+When set to validate the gasmeter will [look up the gas values](https://github.com/filecoin-project/chain-validation/blob/f6bc23143d179bcccc9c30bfd00242a3c3398432/box/box.go#L40) for each test.
+If gas values cannot be found a warning log is displayed in the test output.
+When new tests are added the Record process described above will need to be followed to generate gas values for them.